Find Affordable College Courses

 44 Yearly Graduations

 The 15th most popular school in the country for conservation majors who are seeking their master's degree is Antioch University - New England.
 Each year, around 800 students seeking various degrees attend the university.
-During the 2020-2021 academic year, 44 people received their master's degree in conservation from Antioch University - New England.
-About 75% of this group were women, and 7% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 44 people received their master's degree in conservation from Antioch University - New England.
+Of these students, 63% were women and 3% were members of underrepresented racial-ethnic groups.
+Data shows that Antioch University - New England graduates that hold this degree go on to make a median salary of $55,058.

 #16